melvinzhang/malmopy/README.txt

 AI concepts with Python and Malmo

+Target audience is 15 - 18 years old with basic python knowledge

+Duration: 5 sessions, each 2 hours

 Prior knowledge assumed: primitive data types, list, function, concept of object, loop, conditionals, string manipulation

 Should not require: OOP

-Duration: 5 sessions, each 2 hours

 Session 1
   Concept of an agent